26 Different Types of Wasps in Michigan

 by treegrow is licensed under CC BY 2.0

 The bald-faced hornet is a predatory wasp that feeds on other insects.
-These wasps are also known for their aggressive nature and will sting humans if they feel threatened.
+It is also known for its aggressive nature and will sting humans if they feel threatened.

 While the bald-faced hornet is not considered a major pest, it can become a nuisance if it builds its nest near your home.